PathwaysProgramming/PixelbyPixel/README.md

 [Session Slideshow](https://docs.google.com/presentation/d/1crGjLQfiGPgkb1KX-RQ8up60FhHkR7VltnIl4S9vC60/edit#slide=id.g6edfa80311_0_1506)

 ## Turtle
+Check out the IntroTurtleGameMaking.md file for more information

 # Venv or Conda Installation
 If your import turtle does not work we can do one of two things